MightyJoeW/HomeVoyage/README.md

 Run app: `yarn start`

+Run mock server: In new terminal tab, `yarn mock`

-To retrieve a list of home photos, you will need to create a .env file and add an unsplash access key i.e. REACT_APP_UNSPLASH_ACCESS_KEY=your_access_key_here.
+To retrieve a list of home photos in non-dev env, you will need to create a .env file and add an unsplash access key i.e. REACT_APP_UNSPLASH_ACCESS_KEY=your_access_key_here.

 An Unsplash access key can be created at https://unsplash.com/developers.